 1. DISTANCE – You know how far you need to run, 26.2 miles (42.2 km) / 31 miles (50k)

-Make sure you can physically run close to 26.2 miles or 31 miles come race day.
-You don’t need to do a training run of 26.2 miles or 31 miles (for a 50k ultra marathon) before your race but I’d strongly advise running at least 22 miles (35km) in one go for a marathon, and 26 miles or so for a 50k ultra marathon.
+Make sure you can physically run close to 26.2 miles or 31 miles on the day of your race.
+You don’t need to do a training run of 26.2 miles or 31 miles (for a 50k ultra marathon) before your race but I’d strongly advise running at least 22 miles (35km) in one go for a marathon, and 26 miles or so for a 50k ultramarathon.